 Light the Night is an annual free bicycle light giveaway, funded by the Campus Area Transportation Study (CATS) agencies: the University of Illinois, C-U MTD, the City of Urbana and the City of Champaign.
 The Bike Project has been a partner group organizing the event, and in 2016, was a funder as well.
 Since 2008, volunteers have helped to install over 800 sets of bicycle lights each year.

-|Transportation||Multimodal Corridor Enhancement Project (MCORE)||In Progress||
+|Transportation||Multimodal Corridor Enhancement Project (MCORE)||Completed||

 The Champaign-Urbana Mass Transit District (MTD), City of Champaign, City of Urbana, and the University of Illinois at Urbana-Champaign are partnering to improve mobility in our communities core through a federal Transportation Investment Generating Economic Recovery (TIGER) grant.
-The $35M MCORE Project is unprecedented in our community’s history and will have a transformative impact.
+The $47.2M Multimodal Corridor Enhancement Project (MCORE) Project is unprecedented in our community’s history and will have a transformative impact.

 |Transportation||Multi-Modal Transportation Study||Completed||

 In 2007, the University hired a consultant to review the campus multi-modal transportation and make recommendations for improved campus safety.
 The study included recommendations for improved campus transportation for all modes, many of which have been implemented.
 The results of the study helped inform the transportation section of the 2010 iCAP.

 |Transportation||Option for Bikes in Buildings||Ongoing||

 The Facility Standards for campus do not permit bicycles to be brought into buildings.
 This is due to the impact on maintenance required for interior spaces when bicycles are brought into hallways, stairwells, and individual rooms.
 However, there is a need for sheltered bicycle parking during winter months.

 The F&S Pilot program will inform future efforts for indoor bike parking for buildings on campus.